yePhoenix/MasterProps/README.md

 - (Voltage measurement can easily be added)
 The measurements of the automatic mode can be exportet on to your PC to further analize them.

+## How it works
+The construction itself is simple.
+A Motor is Mounted on a pole that can move and is connected to an ESC.
+The ESC is powered by a 6S LiPo and the current drawn is measured between LiPo and ESC with the ACS787.
+The other part of the circuit is the Arduino Nano measuring the current as said, measuring the thrust via load cell and siplaying the values on a LCD.
+Controlling the station is done via the Rotary Encoder.

 ## BOM
 - Arduino Nano R3
 - LCD I2C 2004